Power electronics in electric cars

 Developments in power electronics in electric cars

 In recent years, semiconductor technology has undergone rapid further development.
 The considerable optimisation of power semiconductors has opened up completely new application scenarios.
 However, the stationary power electronics used primarily in industry to date rarely fulfil the high requirements of the automotive industry.
-There is a need to catch up here, particularly in terms of assembly and connection technology, in order to be able to utilise the technological potential of power semiconductors in terms of temperature resistance, efficiency and power density.
+There is a need to catch up here, particularly in terms of assembly and connection technology.
+This is necessary in order to be able to utilise the technological potential of power semiconductors in terms of temperature resistance, efficiency and power density.

 Conclusion

 Various components are required for a switch from fossil fuels to renewable energy sources in motor vehicles.
-And even if Germany and Europe are currently lagging far behind expectations and the competition from Asia in terms of battery production and development, there is justified hope in the field of power electronics in electric cars.
+And even if Germany and Europe are currently lagging far behind expectations in battery production and development, there is justified hope in the field of power electronics in electric cars.
+Competition from Asia in terms of battery production is fierce.
 A battery alone does not move a car.
-The aim must be to further advance the field of power electronics and develop innovative solutions for various drive concepts.
+The aim must be to further advance the field of power electronics.
+Germany should focus on developing innovative solutions for various drive concepts.